Please ensure Javascript is enabled for purposes of website accessibility

 Since I’ve been exploring this topic, I now do my best to create a defined healing container in my psychic work and my interactions outside of work.

-Be aware of your non-physical space.
 Healing containers can often be a mode or mindset vs. an actual room.
 A conversation, a shared meal, or an outing with a friend can sometimes slip into an impromptu healing session.
 The key in these types of situations is to consciously decide that you are, or are not, going to engage in helping someone by listening or offering support.
 If you are going to engage, then make a note of that in your mind— “I am now in healing/helping mode.”
 This way, you are conscious of what you are doing—meaning you can also be mindful of when you want to step out of healing/helping mode.

+One of the easiest ways to avoid burnout and protect your energy as a healer is by establishing clear boundaries for the help you provide.
 Clearly define a beginning and an end to the type of support you are offering.
 If you have decided that you would like to help someone out, create a time limit for the support.
 The healing/helping work needs a clear beginning and end.

 This can look like saying out loud to a family member, who may be unconsciously dumping a problem on you, “I’d love to listen and offer support around your breakup—can we agree on talking for an hour then switching gears?” or “I can take you out for coffee tomorrow and be a sounding board for your work situation then.”

-Decide the size of the container.
 Maybe you only have a few moments to offer support to someone, and that’s ok!
 You can offer a prayer or some good vibes to a person you know you can’t do anything more for.
 If you pass an accident or a homeless person, send them some healing energy.
 I love asking for happy vibes from my peers at the BPI if I’m having a lame day—it’s easy and takes seconds on their part.

-Get consent.
 I mentioned this in a previous article, but it’s worth noting that consent goes both ways.
 Have you asked a person IF they would like your help, AND have you consented to giving support?
 Do you have people in your life who start processing drama with you with little or no awareness that they’re doing it?
 Unfortunately (or fortunately), setting a boundary is up to you when that is happening.

 My husband and I have a system of asking if we can talk about a difficult situation before actually launching into it.
 Doing this makes the person with the drama conscious that they are A. requesting support and B. aware of how often they’re asking for it.
 This method allows the receiver to consent to being a listening ear or opting out by saying, “I’m not available for this right now—we talked about your deal at breakfast, and I’d like dinner to be relaxing for everyone.”

-Decide who comes into your healing space and who doesn’t.
 If people are getting into your healing space all willy nilly, then it’s time to step back from being a healer or helper of any type until you can define some boundaries.
 No more losing an entire Saturday because you somehow got looped into helping a friend who’s in crisis mode again.
 (You could be in a karmic loop with someone and are playing out old patterns from seven lifetimes ago… but that’s another blog post altogether).

 When I don’t make agreements around emotional support with friends and family, I end up avoiding some relationships altogether instead of owning up to my part in changing a dynamic.
 Having consciousness around when I’m in healing mode, and when I’m not, helps me keep my relationships energetically clean and clear.
 The support I offer is more genuine and effective; if I’m helping or healing someone—it’s cuz I mean it.